nestjs/docs.nestjs.com/content/exception-filters.md

 }
 ```

-The `ArgumentsHost` supplies us with a set of useful methods that helps to pick correct arguments from the underlying array.
-In other words, `ArgumentsHost` is nothing else than just an **array of arguments**.
-For example, when the filter is used within HTTP application context, `ArgumentsHost` will contain `[request, response]` array inside.
-However, when current context is a web sockets application, this array will be equal to `[client, data]`.
-This design decision enables you to access any argument that would be eventually passed to the corresponding handler.
+The `ArgumentsHost` supplies us with a set of convenience methods that help to pick the correct arguments from the underlying array, across different application contexts.
+In other words, `ArgumentsHost` is nothing more than an **array of arguments**.
+For example, when the filter is used within the HTTP application context, `ArgumentsHost` will contain a `[request, response]` array.
+However, when the current context is a web sockets application, it will contain a `[client, data]` array, as appropriate to that context.
+This approach enables you to access any argument that would eventually be passed to the original handler in your custom `catch()` method.

 #### Binding filters

-Let's tie `HttpExceptionFilter` to the `create()` method.
+Let's tie our new `HttpExceptionFilter` to the `CatsController`'s `create()` method.

 ```typescript
 @@filename(cats.controller)